Provincial Indigenous Leads - Engagement and Inclusion

-Each LHIN develops direct relationships with Aboriginal and First Nation communities:
+Each LHIN develops direct relationships with Indigenous and First Nation communities:

 - To better understand local needs, priorities and opportunities;

-- To develop local Aboriginal engagement and strategic plans;
+- To develop local Indigenous engagement and strategic plans;

 - To facilitate relationships across the healthcare sectors;

-- To build a base of knowledge that includes better data, traditional approaches to healing and wellness, values, principles and priorities of Aboriginal peoples and their families; and
+- To build a base of knowledge that includes better data, traditional approaches to healing and wellness, values, principles and priorities of Indigenous peoples and their families; and

 - To develop a framework for action to advance culturally appropriate, accessible, and equitable health care services.